FREQUENTLY ASKED QUESTIONS

 Can I bring food and drink to an event?

 No food or drink purchased outside Resorts World Arena is permitted to be taken inside.
-Should you wish to bring an item of food or drink with you due to medical or religious requirements please contact us via [email protected] prior your to arrival.
+Should you wish to bring an item of food or drink with you due to medical or religious requirements please contact us using this form prior your to arrival.
 You should also check our confiscation list for prohibited items (e.g. glass bottles, cans etc.) before your visit.

 Can I bring a banner?